-- When the other information describes the planned cessation of a major product line and, although the auditor is aware of the planned cessation, the auditor may make enquiries of the relevant engagement team member who performed the audit procedures in this area to support the auditor's consideration of whether the description is materially inconsistent with the auditor's knowledge obtained during the audit. - When the other information describes important details of a lawsuit addressed in the audit, but the auditor cannot recall them adequately, it may be necessary to refer to the audit documentation where such details are summarised to support the auditor's recollection. - A36.
-Whether, and if so the extent to which, the auditor refers to relevant audit documentation, or makes enquiries of relevant members of the engagement team or relevant component auditors is a matter of professional judgement.
-However, it may not be necessary for the auditor to refer to relevant audit documentation, or to make enquiries of relevant members of the engagement team or relevant component auditors about any matter included in the other information.
+- or those charged with governance or findings from procedures carried out during the audit such as the reading of board minutes, without the need to take further action. - A35.
+The auditor may determine that referring to relevant audit documentation or making enquiries of relevant members of the engagement team, including relevant component auditors, is appropriate as a basis for the auditor's consideration of whether a material inconsistency exists.
+For example: - When the other information describes the planned cessation of a major product line and, although the auditor is aware of the planned cessation, the auditor may make enquiries of the relevant engagement team member who performed the audit procedures in this area to support the auditor's consideration of whether the description is materially inconsistent with the auditor's knowledge obtained during the - When the other information describes important details of a lawsuit addressed in the audit, but the auditor cannot recall them adequately, it may be necessary to refer to the audit documentation where such details are summarised to support the auditor's recollection. - Whether, and if so the extent to which, the auditor refers to relevant audit documentation, or A36. makes enquiries of relevant members of the engagement team, including relevant component auditors, is a matter of professional judgement.
+However, it may not be necessary for the auditor to refer to relevant audit documentation, or to make enquiries of relevant members of the engagement team, including relevant component auditors, about any matter included in the other information.